Japan's top COVID-19 official faces calls to quit over pressure on private sector

-Yasutoshi Nishimura, the minister in charge of economic and fiscal policy as well as Japan's coronavirus reponse, apologized Tuesday for saying the government would pressure banks to rein in restaurants that are flouting guidelines over the sale of alcohol amid a COVID-19 state of emergency.
+Yasutoshi Nishimura, the minister in charge of economic and fiscal policy as well as Japan's coronavirus response, apologized Tuesday for saying the government would pressure banks to rein in restaurants that are flouting guidelines over the sale of alcohol amid a COVID-19 state of emergency.
 He has faced rising calls for him to quit over his remarks.

 Nishimura first revealed the policy last Thursday, shortly after Prime Minister Yoshihide Suga announced that Tokyo would be placed under a state of emergency starting Monday this week.
 He retracted the remark the following day amid mounting criticism that it amounted to an abuse of power.